uwrit/leaf-docs/docs/administration/concepts.md

 4. You should see a single white box near the top.
 Under `SQL FROM`, enter `dbo.v_person`.

 5. Next, create another `SQL Set`.
 Click `+ Create New SQL Set` and fill in `dbo.v_visit_occurrence` under `SQL FROM`.
 Also, check the `Has Encounters` box.
-This indicates that Leaf should expect to find the `EncounterId` field and a date field on this table.
+This indicates that Leaf should expect to find an Encounter identifier and date fields on this table.

 6. Under `Date Field`, fill in `@.visit_start_date`, which you'll recall is the first date field on the `v_visit_occurrence` view.
 Don't forget to prepend the alias placeholder `@.` before the field name.